 In 2016, chronic wasting disease (CWD) was discovered in wild white-tailed deer in southeastern Minnesota’s Fillmore County.
 The recent detection of the disease offers an opportunity to understand the ways CWD may spread across the rolling terrain of this geographically unique corner of the state.

-A study designed to gather data on deer movement began in March 2018.
+The study is designed to gather data on deer movement and first began in March 2018.
 During the first season of the study, a total of 109 deer were outfitted with GPS collars.

 The study is focused on deer movements because not much is known about how they use the landscape in and around the CWD management zone, which is called deer permit area 603.

 Since 2016, 17 deer have tested positive for CWD in permit area 603, the CWD management zone.
 Movement data will be used to help predict pathways of potential CWD spread and inform future disease management decisions.